Skywalkergrn/Phishing-Awareness-Campaign-AI-Platform-Access-Control/README.md

 ## Overview

 This project documents a security awareness exercise conducted to test and educate end users on the risks of phishing — specifically targeting users of AI platforms.
-As part of the same initiative, all non-approved AI platforms were blocked at the network perimeter using firewall App Control signatures and Access Control List (ACL) rules, ensuring users could only access Claude.ai through a controlled and monitored environment.
+As part of the same initiative, all non-approved AI platforms were blocked at the network perimeter using firewall App Control signatures and Access Control List (ACL) rules, ensuring users could only access Chatgpt through a controlled and monitored environment.

 The goal was to:
 - Restrict AI platform access to users with a legitimate business case only